gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 student['Total Score']=student['math score']+student['reading score']+student['writing score']
 ```

 We will also add a new column 'Pass/Fail', which will basically indicate the status of the student i.e. whether they have passed(P) or failed(F).
 To decide whether a student have passed we are evaluatin a condition on the total score obtained by the student.
-We are assuming that the passing criterion if a student has a Total Score of 120 or above then they have Passed, otherwise, they Failed.
+We are assuming that the passing criterion if a student has a Total Score of 120 or above then they Pass, otherwise, they Fail.

 ```python